 It's every event planner's worst nightmare.
 The keynote speaker is a no show.
-(Is there a pit forming in the pit of your stomach?)

 We're not talking about missing an event because of uncontrollable circumstances; this is about when a keynote speaker cancels because something else came up.